 Medication-Assisted Treatment (MAT)

-MAT is treatment for addiction that includes the use of medication along with counseling and other support.
+MAT is a treatment for addiction that includes the use of medication along with counseling and other support.
 Taking medication for opioid addiction is like taking medication to control heart disease or diabetes.
 It is NOT the same as substituting one addictive drug for another.
 Used properly, Buprenorphine medication does NOT create a new addiction.

 Proper dosing